 Because strait is the gate, and narrow is the way, which leadeth unto life, and few there be that find it.
 Matthew 7:14

-It is good that Jesus gave us a choice.
-If the first option is a gate that leads to a path of destruction, then the second gate must have something better behind it.
-It is reassuring to know that it opens to a path that leads to life.
+We can be thankful that Jesus gave us a choice.
+If the first option is a gate that leads to a path of destruction, then the second gate, the strait and narrow gate, must have something better behind it.
+It is reassuring to know that it opens to a path that leads to eternal life.

 Strive to enter in at the strait gate: for many, I say unto you, will seek to enter in, and shall not be able.
 Luke 13:24